 Dr. Andrew Phillip Payne joined KSU and the College of Architecture and Construction Management in January 2020 as Dean and Professor of Architecture.
+In July 2023 Dr. Payne returned to the classroom as a full-time Professor of Architecture, stepping down from the Dean's position.
 Dr. Payne brings with him many years of teaching and academic administration.
-Dr. Payne's aspirations for the college include increased enrollment, increased retention, increased graduation rates, and making sure graduates are work ready!
+Dr. Payne's aspirations for the college include increased retention, increased graduation rates, and making sure graduates are work-ready!

-Dean Payne's previous appoint was with the Department of Built Environment at Indiana State University as Chair and Professor.
-Dean Payne primarily taught Interior Architecture Design courses and continued his consultancy as principle of the design firm Studio GAP: Graphic Design, Architectural Research and Photography, where he specializes in campus planning and design, accessibility, universal design and materiality.
+Dean Payne's previous appointment was with the Department of Built Environment at Indiana State University as Chair and Professor.
+Dean Payne primarily taught Interior Architecture Design courses and continued his consultancy as principle of the design firm Studio GAP: Graphic Design, Architectural Research and Photography, where he specializes in campus planning and design, accessibility, universal design, and materiality.

 Areas of specialization: